Toggle menu

 Accumulations of Waste and Rubbish

-Services are available to residents and businesses to remove all types of waste.
-Where waste and material for recycling is not being placed in bins, bins are not put out for collection or bins have been overfilled, rubbish can begin to accumulate in gardens, back yards and other areas.
+Waste collection and recycling services are available for all residents and businesses.
+When waste isn't placed in bins properly, bins are not put out for collection, or they become overfilled, rubbish can start to build up in gardens, yards, and other areas.

-It is the responsibility of all residents and business owners to make sure that this does not happen and to sort out problems when they arise.
+It is the responsibility of all residents and businesses to make sure that this does not happen and to sort out problems when they arise.

 Responsibilities of Residents